jacob-tucker/Leel/README.md

 We used DappStarter to help us get started, and it allowed us to have a nice UI to perform our smart contracts upon certain actions.
 The creators of DappStarter (the TryCrypto team) can be found here: https://www.trycrypto.com/

-In order to develop and build "My Dapp," the following pre-requisites must be installed:
+In order to develop and build the Leel Dapp the following pre-requisites must be installed:

 * [Visual Studio Code](https://code.visualstudio.com/download) (or any IDE for editing Javascript)
 * [NodeJS](https://nodejs.org/en/download/)